 - Dealer Market Making.
 The value of the Underlying Funds' fixed-income investments will be affected by general fixed income market conditions, such as the volatility and liquidity of the fixed income market, which are affected by the ability of dealers to "make a market" in fixed-income investments.
 In recent years, the market for bonds has significantly increased while dealer inventories have significantly decreased, relative to market size.
 This reduction in dealer inventories may be attributable to regulatory changes, such as capital requirements, and is expected to continue.
 As dealers' inventories decrease, so does their ability to make a market (and, therefore, create liquidity) in the fixed income market.
 Especially during periods of rising interest rates, this could result in greater volatility and illiquidity in the fixed income market, which could impair the Underlying Funds' profitability or result in losses. - Interest Rate Risk.
-Changes in interest rates can affect the value of the Underlying Funds' investments in fixed-income instruments.
+Changes in interest rates can affect the value of the Fund's or Underlying Funds' investments in fixedincome instruments.
 A decline in interest rates could reduce the amount of current income the Fund or Underlying Funds are able to achieve from interest on fixed-income securities, investments in bank loans and participations, convertible debt and the proceeds of short sales.
 An increase in interest rates could reduce the value of any fixed income securities.
-The Fund currently faces a heightened level of interest rate risk, especially since the Federal Reserve Board has ended its quantitative easing program and has begun to increase certain benchmark interest rates.
 To the extent that the cash flow from a fixed income security is known in advance, the present value (i.e., discounted value) of that cash flow decreases as interest rates increase.
 To the extent that the cash flow is contingent, the dollar value of the payment may be linked to then prevailing interest rates.
-Moreover, the value of many fixed income securities depends on the shape of the yield curve, not just on a single interest rate.
-Thus, for example, a callable cash flow, the coupons of which depend on a short rate such as three-month the London Interbank Offered Rate ("LIBOR"), may shorten (i.e., be called away) if the long rate decreases.
-The Underlying Funds may experience increased interest rate risk to the extent it invests, if at all, in lower-rated instruments, debt instruments with longer maturities, debt instruments paying no interest (such as zero-coupon debt instruments) or debt instruments paying non-cash interest in the form of other debt instruments.
+Moreover, the value of many fixed income securities depends on the shape of the vield curve, not just on a single interest rate.
+Thus, for example, a callable cash flow, the coupons of which depend on a short rate, may shorten (i.e., be called away) if the long rate decreases.
+The Fund or an Underlying Fund may experience increased interest rate risk to the extent it invests, if at all, in lower-rated instruments, debt instruments with longer maturities, debt instruments paying no interest (such as zero-coupon debt instruments) or debt instruments paying non-cash interest in the form of other debt instruments.
 A wide variety of factors can cause interest rates or yields of U.S. Treasury securities or other types of bonds to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, reduced market demand for low yielding investments, etc.).
-The Fed has been raising interest rates in light of recent inflationary pressures and interest rates may continue to increase rapidly, thus exposing the Investment Funds, and therefore the Fund, to the aforementioned risks.
+The Fund or an Underlying Fund may also invest in floating rate securities.
+The value of these investments is closely tied to the absolute levels of such rates, or the market's perception of anticipated changes in those rates.
+This introduces additional risk factors related to the movements in specific interest rates that may be difficult or impossible to hedge, and that also interact in a complex fashion with prepayment risks.
+A wide variety of factors can cause interest rates or vields of U.S. Treasury securities or other types of bonds to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, reduced market demand for low yielding investments, etc.).